Marjia029/W3_JavaScript_Assignment/README.md

-# 🏡 Vacation Home Rental Landing Page
+# 🏡 Vacation Home Rental Landing Page Interactive

 A responsive and modern landing page for vacation home rentals.
 This project provides an attractive and functional interface for users to browse properties, check amenities, view house rules, and make bookings.